-A singular custom prevails here, with respect to the privilege of fishing in certain localities. coast within the jurisdiction of the City is parcelled out into lots, of varying degrees of eligibility, commencing with No. 1, and declining in value to No. 100 and upwards.
+A singular custom prevails here, with respect to the privilege of fishing in certain localities.
+The coast within the jurisdiction of the City is parcelled out into lots, of varying degrees of eligibility, commencing with No. 1, and declining in value to No. 100 and upwards.
 A sort of lottery is formed of these numbers every year, and in the month of January, the freemen and widows of freemen of the City are entitled to draw in this lottery for the fishing berths thus numbered.
-The person who draws No. 1. makes his first choice, and so on in succession; and as the numbers are often drawn by persons not actually engaged in the fisheries, the privilege is sold to fishermen, at various prices, from 50l., the usual value of the first choice, downward to 11, the value of the last, within 100; but above this number the lots have no saleable value.
+The person who draws No. 1, makes his first choice, and so on in succession; and as the numbers are often drawn by persons not actually engaged in the fisheries, the privilege is sold to fishermen, at various prices, from 50%, the usual value of the first choice, downward to 11, the value of the last, within 100; but above this number the lots have no saleable value.

 Of the suburbs of St. John, Portland appears to be the largest.
-This is indeed contiguous to St. John itself, and is the principal quarter of the timber-sawing and ship-building operations.
+This is indeed contiguous to St. John itself, and is the principal quarter of the timbersawing and ship-building operations.
 We visited one of the steam saw-mills here, and were surprised at the rapidity with which large square logs were reduced into planks, and these again planed and trimmed, all by machinery, rendering very little human labour necessary.
 Some of the largest fortunes made in St. John have been acquired by these saw-mills, and several persons were named to us, who had come to the Colony but a few years since, without capital, but who, by credit, industry, and continually extending operations, had acquired sufficient to retire in opulence from business.
 Some idea may be formed of the cheapness of timber here, when it is stated that the gentleman who accompanied us in our visit, one of the oldest inhabitants of St. John, assured us he had provided from this sawmill, a complete supply of all the necessary timber for a frame-house, in upright beams, rafters, flooring planks, door and window frames, and every other kind required, for about 6l. sterling!

 Several of the owners of these saw-mills are natives of the United States; and they are observed, here as elsewhere, to be generally more enterprising, and more speculative, than the native Colonists or the British; sometimes to their own enrichment, but sometimes also, it must be admitted, to the impoverishment of others.
 A memorable example of the last description occurred but a short time since, of which the monument still remains.
 A speculator from the New England States, having visited St. John, conceived the project of constructing a large wooden suspension-bridge to cross over from Portland to Carleton, at the entrance to the river, and readily prevailed on the inhabitants to form a Company of Shareholders to subscribe the requisite capital for the purpose, while he undertook the contract for its construction.
 The bridge was intended to be 1,400 feet in extreme length, with a single span, resting on towers, distant from each other 435 feet, and the height of the bridge above the water was to be 80 feet.
-The capital subscribed was 20,000l., and the work proceeded with great rapidity; but when the structure was sufficiently advanced to admit of foot-passengers crossing it, .
+The capital subscribed was 20,000l., and the work proceeded with great rapidity; but when the structure was sufficiently advanced to admit of foot-passengers crossing it, though before the suspension-chains were securely fastened, the whole of the centre fell in with a terrible crash, while some of the workmen were employed on it; and it has been since ascertained, that the whole pile is so loosely and insecurely put together, as not to be worth completing.